tmuras/moosh/README.md

 course-enrolbyname
 ------------------

+Is similar to course-enrol function.
+But it can also be used the first- and lastname of the user and the course shortname.

 Example 1: Enroll user with firstname test42 and lastname user42 into the course with shortname T12345 as an editing teacher.

     moosh course-enrolbyname -r editingteacher -f test42 -l user42 -c T12345